naver/billboard.js/DEVELOPMENT.md

 ### Linting

 To maintain the same code style and quality, we adopted [ESLint](https://eslint.org/).
 The [rules](https://github.com/naver/eslint-config-naver/tree/master/rules) are based on the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) with some modifications.
-Setup your editor for check or run the below command for linting.
+Setup your editor for checking or run the command below for linting.

 ```bash
 $ npm run lint